-And the easy way to know your customers are happy or unhappy with your products and services is by having regular customer feedback.
+And the easy way to know if your customers are happy or unhappy with your products and services is by having regular customer feedback.
 Customer feedback is vital for every business and an important factor that determines the growth of your business.

 Customer complaints or feedback provide you the customer’s perceptions about your overall business.
 They also give a clearer view of how you are performing.
 Collecting feedback requires asking customers to share their feedback about the product, service, or about their overall experience.

-The best time to ask feedback from customers is right after a customer service conversation.
+The best time to ask for feedback from customers is right after a customer service conversation.
 Collecting feedback becomes effective when you analyze and act upon it.

 - Categorizing the feedback comments collected from customers for sending to concerned departments.
-Divide them categories that deserve their own branding and attention into subcategories.
+Divide them into categories that deserve their own branding and attention into subcategories.